10 Best CLM Software for Contract Lifecycle Management (2026)

 AI-Powered CLM

 The CLM market is moving decisively toward AI-powered capabilities.
 Tools that charged a premium for AI features in 2024 are now including them in base plans.
-The practical difference is significant: AI-powered CLM reduces the time legal teams spend on routine work by 50-70%, according to vendor-reported data across multiple platforms.
+The practical difference is significant: vendors across the category report large reductions in the time legal teams spend on routine work, and while those are vendor-reported figures rather than independently measured ones, the direction is consistent enough to plan around.

 A CEO's Take on Modern CLM